JamesKindon/jkindon.github.io/evolution/_posts/2024-07-18-the-evolution-of-citrix-machine-creation-services-with-microsoft-azure.md

 ### [Ability to remove tags in Azure](https://docs.citrix.com/en-us/citrix-daas/install-configure/machine-catalogs-manage/manage-machine-catalog-azure.html#remove-tags)

 Previously, `Remove-ProvVM` and `Remove-ProvScheme` PowerShell commands with `ForgetVM` parameter removed the VMs and machine catalogs from the Citrix database.
 However, the commands didn't remove the tags from the resources.
-You had to individually manage the VMs and machine catalogs that weren’t deleted entirely from all the resources.
+You had to individually manage the VMs and machine catalogs that weren't deleted entirely from all the resources.
 With this feature, you can use:

 -  `Remove-ProvVM` with `ForgetVM` parameter to remove VMs and tags created on the resources from a single VM or a list of VMs from a machine catalog.
 -  `Remove-ProvScheme` with `ForgetVM` parameter to remove a machine catalog from the Citrix database and tags created on the resources from an entire machine catalog.